Imprimitive association schemes and elimination theory: Introduction

 Parallel to this classical line of research, a multivariate extension of $P$-polynomiality and $Q$-polynomiality has begun to take shape.
-Long before a general definition was available, multivariate orthogonal-polynomial phenomena were already visible in specific commutative association schemes and related Gelfand-pair situations: examples include $q$-Krawtchouk-type and $(n+1,m+1)$-hypergeometric families, wreath products, generalized Hamming schemes, and schemes based on attenuated spaces \cite{CST2006,Godsil2010,Kurihara2013,Mizukawa2004,Mizukawa2007,MT2004,Stanton1980}.
-What has changed in the last few years is that these scattered examples have been brought under a common conceptual framework.
+Long before a general definition was available, multivariate orthogonal-polynomial phenomena were already visible in specific commutative association schemes and related Gelfand-pair situations.
+Examples include $q$-Krawtchouk-type and $(n+1,m+1)$-hypergeometric families, wreath products, generalized Hamming schemes, and schemes based on attenuated spaces \cite{CST2006,Godsil2010,Kurihara2013,Mizukawa2004,Mizukawa2007,MT2004,Stanton1980}.
+In the last few years, these scattered examples have been brought under a common conceptual framework.
 Bernard, Cramp\'{e}, Poulain d'Andecy, Vinet, and Zaimi introduced bivariate $P$-polynomial (and likewise bivariate $Q$-polynomial) association schemes \cite{bi}.
 Bannai, Kurihara, Zhao, and Zhu then reformulated the notion in terms of arbitrary monomial orders and established a general theory of multivariate $P$- and $Q$-polynomial association schemes \cite{BKZZ}.
-Since then the subject has developed: one now has graph-theoretic counterparts in the form of $m$-distance-regular graphs \cite{BCVZZ24}, explicit bivariate $Q$-polynomial structures for nonbinary Johnson schemes and association schemes obtained from attenuated spaces \cite{BKZZ2,biQ}, and further bivariate $P$-/$Q$-polynomial structures for attenuated-space schemes \cite{BernardAttenuated2025}.
-In this sense, multivariate polynomiality is presently in a particularly active phase of development.
+Since then the subject has developed further.
+One now has graph-theoretic counterparts in the form of $m$-distance-regular graphs \cite{BCVZZ24}, explicit bivariate $Q$-polynomial structures for nonbinary Johnson schemes and association schemes obtained from attenuated spaces \cite{BKZZ2,biQ}, and further bivariate $P$- and $Q$-polynomial structures for attenuated-space schemes \cite{BernardAttenuated2025}.
+Thus multivariate polynomiality is currently in an active phase of development.